 SMALL MAMMAL TRAPPING

-Citizen Scientists set and bait “Sherman” traps along transects in the tallgrass prairie and woodland at the Nature Center.
+Community Scientists set and bait “Sherman” traps along transects in the tallgrass prairie and woodland at the Nature Center.
 The following morning, the traps are checked for small mammals.
 Captured mammals are documented and a small clipping of hair is removed from the animal to mark that it has been captured.
 The animal is then released unharmed.
 This survey enables researchers to monitor the diversity and health of the small mammal population.

 WATER SNAKE TRAPPING & REPTILE SEARCH

-Citizen Scientists search for reptiles under rocks, within tall grass, throughout the woodland, and in Cibolo Creek.
+Community Scientists search for reptiles under rocks, within tall grass, throughout the woodland, and in Cibolo Creek.
 Anoles, skinks, whiptails, and other lizards, as well as ribbon snakes, blotched and diamondback watersnakes and many other species are recorded during this survey.
 The water snakes are caught when possible, then pit-tagged and released.
 This survey helps researchers monitor the diversity and health of the reptile population.